One of the most frequent questions I get asked nowadays is what’s my favorite country.

 Boy was I wrong.

-Not only is Turkey fucking stunning in winter, I would even argue that it’s even BETTER visited in the colder months.
+Not only is Turkey fucking stunning in winter, I would even argue that it’s BETTER visited in the colder months.

 I know, I know, I know.
 Hear me out.